CharlesLambert70/Fetal-growth-analysis/README.md

-The codes for conditional association analysis, Mediation analysis, two-sample Mendelian randomization, colocalization analyses in assessing the effects of maternal and fetal genetic predispositions to insulin deficiency and resistance on fetal growth.
+The codes for association analysis, mediation analysis, two-sample Mendelian randomization, colocalization analyses in assessing the effects of maternal and fetal genetic predispositions to insulin deficiency and resistance on fetal growth.